jcramem/kickstarter/README.md

 ## Analysis and Challenges

-The analysis consisted of two parts, a review of outcomes based on kickstarter (a) launch dates, and (b) goals.
-Data were provided by the organizers of the University of Texas Data Analytics and visualization Boot Camp.
-Data were provided for several types of performance categories in addition to plays.
+The analysis consisted of two parts, a review of outcomes based on kickstarter (a) launch dates, and (b) goals (outlined below).
+Data, consistenig of several performance types in addition to plays, were provided by the organizers of the University of Texas Data Analytics and Visualization Boot Camp.

 ### Analysis of Outcomes Based on Launch Date

 The initial investigation looked at plays with kickstarter campaigns beginning in January 2011 through April 2017 in 21 countries.
-A review of
+Data were grouped by starting month

 ### Analysis of Outcomes Based on Goals